-On behalf of Hastings Law Firm P.C. posted in Doctor Errors on Monday, July 13, 2015.
+On behalf of Hastings Law Firm P.C. posted in Sue Doctor for Error in Houston on Monday, July 13, 2015.

 Texas residents who consult with medical professionals naturally expect to receive care that resolves their medical issues.
 Unfortunately, this is not always the case, and many medical malpractice lawsuits result from the negligence of doctors and/or nurses.
 A woman in another state recently filed a lawsuit after her medical condition deteriorated rather than improved after medical treatment.